BloomTech-Labs/mission-control-be/documentation/RunLocal.md

-# Docker, Prisma, Appolo Backend Setup and Run Localy
+# Docker, Prisma, Apollo Backend Setup and Run Locally

 * Clone the repo https://github.com/Lambda-School-Labs/mission-control-be
 * cd in to your local copy